dcangulo/davidangulo.xyz/_posts/2018-04-12-how-to-display-the-last-updated-date-of-your-posts-in-wordpress.md

 ---
 categories: ['Website Development']
 tags: ['WordPress', 'WordPress Plugin']
+title: 'How to display the last updated date of your posts in WordPress'
 ---
 In this tutorial, we would be learning on how to display the last updated date of your posts in WordPress.